-On June 30, 2017, it will be 80 years since the service came into effect.
 A lot has changed in that time, but not the dedication of the emergency services.
 Here’s what happens when you call 999, from when you speak to the operator to the moment the emergency services arrive to help you.

 First point of contact